Atlanticism: Background

-Prior to the World Wars, western European countries were generally preoccupied with continental concerns and creating colonial empires in Africa and Asia, and not relations with North America.
-Likewise, the United States was busy with domestic issues and interventions in Latin America, but had little interest in European affairs, and Canada, despite gaining self-governing dominion status through Confederation in 1867, had yet to exercise full foreign policy independence as a part of the British Empire.
+Prior to the World Wars, Western European countries were generally preoccupied with continental concerns and creating colonial empires in Africa and Asia, and not relations with North America.
+Likewise, the United States had little interest in European affairs and was busy with domestic issues and interventions in Latin America and Canada, despite gaining self-governing dominion status through the Canadian Confederation in 1867, had yet to exercise full foreign policy independence as a part of the British Empire.
 Following World War I, New York lawyer Paul D. Cravath was a noted leader in establishing Atlanticism in the United States.
 Cravath had become devoted to international affairs during the war, and was later a co-founder and director of the Council on Foreign Relations.

-In the aftermath of World War I, while the US Senate was discussing whether or not to ratify the Treaty of Versailles (it ultimately did not), some Congressional Republicans expressed their support for a legally binding US alliance with Britain and France as an alternative to the League of Nations's and especially Article X's open-ended commitments; however, US President Woodrow Wilson never seriously explored their offer, instead preferring to focus on his (ultimately unsuccessful) fight to secure US entry into the League of Nations.
+In the aftermath of World War I, while the US Senate was discussing whether or not to ratify the Treaty of Versailles (it ultimately did not), some Congressional Republican Party members expressed their support for a legally binding US alliance with Britain and France as an alternative to the League of Nations's and especially Article 10's open-ended commitments; however, US President Woodrow Wilson of the Democratic Party never seriously explored their offer, instead preferring to focus on his (ultimately unsuccessful) fight to secure US entry into the League of Nations.